What should you not miss in Washington, D.C.? Here's your Washington, D.C., travel guide for 2022.

 Stop and Smell the Flowers at the U.S. National Arboretum

 The United States National Arboretum is a 446-acre haven of beauty that was established in 1927.
 The green space is home to the National Bonsai Collection, a mesmeric collection of renowned miniature Japanese and Chinese trees; the Gotelli Conifer Collection, a collection of conifers from the Arctic and subtropical climates; a herbarium and a variety of other flora.
 The National Capital Columns are also not to be missed as the installation features 22 Corinthian columns that once supported the U.S. Capital but were later removed due to poor construction.
 They are now one of the most photographed spots in the arboretum.
-The arboretum is open daily, free to the public, and literally changes with the seasons, so it’s worth repeated visits.
+The arboretum is open daily (except for Christmas Day), is free to the public, and literally changes with the seasons, so it’s worth repeated visits.

 INSIDER TIPVisit in the spring to see the outstanding Azaleas in bloom.